-- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents); - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Fetal reduction surgery; - Surrogate parenting; - The reversal of voluntary sterilization; - Services, drugs, or supplies related to sex transformations; - Extra care costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care; - Research costs related to conducting a clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; or - Services, drugs, or supplies you receive without charge while in active military service.
+- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents); - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental, investigational, or unproven procedures, treatments, drugs or devices (see specifics regarding transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Fetal reduction surgery; - Surrogate parenting; - The reversal of voluntary sterilization; - Extra care costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care; - Research costs related to conducting a clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; or - Services, drugs, or supplies you receive without charge while in active military service. - Services or supplies furnished by yourself, immediate relatives or household members, such as spouse, parents, children, brothers or sisters by blood, marriage or adoption. - Applied Behavioral Analysis (ABA).